awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

 1. From the AWS CloudFormation Designer toolbar, save the template locally by choosing **File** \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/designer-file-menu.png)\) and then **Save**\.

-You now have a modified AWS CloudFormation template that you can use to update the basic web server stack\.
+You now have a modified CloudFormation template that you can use to update the basic web server stack\.
 In the next step, we'll use this template to update the basic web server stack\.

 ## Step 3: Update the stack<a name="working-with-templates-cfn-designer-walkthrough-updatebasicwebserver-update-stack"></a>

 To implement your template changes, we need to update the basic web server stack\.
-You can launch the AWS CloudFormation Update Stack Wizard directly from AWS CloudFormation Designer\.
+You can launch the CloudFormation Update Stack Wizard directly from AWS CloudFormation Designer\.

 **To update the stack**

 1. On the AWS CloudFormation Designer toolbar, choose **Create Stack** \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/designer-create-stack-icon.png)\)\.

-   AWS CloudFormation Designer saves the opened template in an S3 bucket and then launches the AWS CloudFormation Update Stack Wizard\.
-Because we modified the `BasicWebServerStack` stack's template, AWS CloudFormation launches the Update Stack Wizard for that stack\.
+   AWS CloudFormation Designer saves the opened template in an S3 bucket and then launches the CloudFormation Update Stack Wizard\.
+Because we modified the `BasicWebServerStack` stack's template, CloudFormation launches the Update Stack Wizard for that stack\.

-1. AWS CloudFormation automatically populates the template URL; choose **Next**\.
+1. CloudFormation automatically populates the template URL; choose **Next**\.

 1. In the **Stack** section, in the **Name** field, verify that the stack name is `BasicWebServerStack`\.